 I always lived under the impression that others were looking out for me, that I was protected.
-Whether it was my Doctor, the FDA, CDC, friends, family, I believed in the institutions of honor and truth, respect and hard work.
+Whether it was my Doctor, friends, family, I believed in the institutions of honor and truth, respect and hard work.
 Then one day I got sick, the next day sicker, and from then on went downhill.
 I searched for answers and thought being a Registered Nurse I would have access to the best medical advice.
 After all I had been in the field for 36 years helping others get well, right?

 Soon I would find the only thing Western Medicine offered for me was pills and diagnosis's to create a permanent label with no hope.
 I went down the path of X-Rays, MRI's, Surgery, and Prescription Medications with no improvement.
 I went to see some of the best specialists but came up empty with them all saying, "Your Blood work looks perfect."
 I soon realized even though I was standing in front of them I was not being looked at.
 Have you ever felt like you were invisible even though present in the room with some people?

 I quickly learned who I could count on and who could care less about me, much less my illness.
 I had friends disappear, family leave, I just quit being included, I stopped getting phone calls, people went on with their lives and I was left behind.
 The emotional side of illness I was not prepared for.
 I could handle the pain, the sleepless nights, food allergies, extreme headaches, but the toughest part of all was the extreme loss of connection.
-Ultimately I lost my home, my animals, my marriage, my job, my neighborhood, my friends, my family, my town, my church, eventually I just quit counting all the loss...
+Ultimately I lost my home, my animals, my marriage, my job, my neighborhood, my friends, my town, my church, eventually I just quit counting all the loss...

 I asked God for help, as He had been the only one present to hear my cries.
 I did not get an audible answer but I did receive the strength to begin the process of research.
 I sat on my bed for hours researching the Internet for health advice and blogs of others with the same symptoms.
 I created lists of anything that might appear to give clues to what might be wrong.
 I was so thankful for this technology of computers to take me in a direction of possible healing.